-- (i) Assessing the capacity of existing facilities. - (ii) Forecasting the long-range future capacity needs. - (iii) Identifying and analysing sources of capacity for future needs. - (iv) Evaluating the alternative sources of capacity based on financial, technological and economical considerations. - (v) Selecting a capacity alternative most suited to achieve strategic mission of the firm.
+- Assessing the capacity of existing facilities. - Forecasting the long-range future capacity needs. - Identifying and analysing sources of capacity for future needs. - Evaluating the alternative sources of capacity based on financial, technological and economic considerations - Selecting a capacity alternative most suited to achieve strategic mission of the firm.